Wren Privacy Policy

 If you sign up for the private beta waitlist on wrenpod.com, we collect:

-- Name and email address: required — so we can contact you when a spot becomes available
+- Email address: required — so we can contact you when a spot becomes available

 - IP address and source: collected automatically for abuse prevention (e.g., rate limiting); not shown outside our internal admin view

-Purpose: Waitlist data is used solely to invite you to the private beta when a spot opens.
-We do not send marketing emails and we do not share waitlist data with third parties.
+Purpose: Waitlist data is used to invite you to the private beta when a spot opens.
+We do not share waitlist data with third parties.
+Any non-account email we send carries a one-click unsubscribe (see How we use your data).

 Storage: Waitlist entries are stored in the same PostgreSQL database infrastructure as other Wren data (Railway, US region).
 The waitlist table is isolated from app user data.